-We are proud to launch our first Transgender Inclusion Guidelines for community tennis.
+We are proud to share our Transgender Inclusion Guidelines for community tennis.

 The purpose of the guidelines is to create awareness and inform clubs, coaches, participants and volunteers on how they can be supportive of people who identify as transgender.
 This resource also includes tips on how to foster positive experiences for all.